 How to Achieve Your Preferred Thickness

-Now that you transformed your log into lumber, you should learn how to trim it down to your preferred thickness.
-To start with this process, get a marker and a measuring instrument.
+Now that you have transformed your log into lumber, it’s time to learn how to trim it down to your preferred thickness.
+To begin this process, grab a marker and a measuring instrument.

 Mark on the sides of the lumber which pertains to your preferred width.
 Then proceed to cut the lumber to your preferred consistency.